- MRI (magnetic resonance imaging)

 Ask if your Doctor if he/she receives any financial advantage as a result of this referral?

 Have you had these tests recently, if so must they be repeated?
-When you are referred from a GP to a specialist ask the GP to send all relevant results with the referral.
+When you are referred from a GP to a specialist ask the GP to send all relevant lab results with the referral.
 This may prevent unnecessary and costly repeats.
-Point out to the specialist that you have previously had these tests performed.
+Point out to the specialist that you have previously had lab tests performed.

 If the account arrives and the amount is different from that which your Doctor indicated then ask your Doctor to explain the difference.
 If necessary the Doctor should phone the laboratory to confirm the account.